 25. “Before” Pictures & Measurements are GOLD

 Show a little skin and take those “before” pictures.
-Seriously, you’re going to cringe at them now but in a few months of solid clean eating and sweaty workouts, you’re going to notice the differences.
+Seriously, you might cringe at them now.
+But in a few months of solid clean eating and sweaty workouts, you’re going to notice the differences.
 I’m already seeing differences after my month with a flatter stomach, more definition in my shoulders and a slimmer back.

 Also, don’t forget to take your measurements before starting and log it somewhere (I use a Google spreadsheet).
 I only measure every other week so I don’t get obsessed about the numbers.